J1nnHAlt/animated-bassoon/src/main/resources/Readme.txt

-This is to test the copy task in Gradle
+This is to test the copy task in Gradle x